Degree53/Web-Team-Best-Practices/UMBRACO.md

 *Generally we try to keep the same structure for all of our projects where possible.
 This ensures that if you need to switch projects, or start a new one, you can recognise what's going on more easily, and already be familiar with a project and work more efficiently.*

+Read the new Project section to begin with.

 ## Table of Contents

 1. [New Projects](#new-projects)